 SCOTT MUZZEY DRUM PHILOSOPHY

-“A band is only as good as it’s drummer.”
+“A Band is only as Good as its Drummer”

 I believe this is very accurate.
 A drummer is the heartbeat of the band and as such, must create a steady rhythm that provides the groove of the music.
 A drummer should not overwhelm a band’s music, although it may be necessary when absolutely required.